Muscle car: Early 1960s: Drag racing influences

 The General Motors competitor to the Thunderbolt was the Z-11 option package for the full-size Chevrolet Impala coupe, of which 57 examples were produced in 1963 only.
 The Z-11 Impala was powered by a 427 cuin version of the W-series big-block engine, which was officially rated at 430 bhp.
 With a compression ratio of 13.5:1, the engine required high-octane fuel.
 The RPOZ-11 package also included weight reduction measures such as an aluminum hood and fenders, the removal of sound-deadening material as well as the deletion of the heater and radio.

 In 1964, a drag racing version of the Dodge 330 was created, called the "330 Lightweight".
 It was powered by a 426 cuin version of the Hemi racing engine which was official rated at 425 hp, but rumored to have an actual power output higher than this.
 Weight reduction measures included an aluminium hood as well as lightweight front bumpers, fenders and doors, polycarbonate side windows, and no sound deadening.
 Like other lightweights of the era, it came with a factory disclaimer: "Designed for supervised acceleration trials.
 Not recommended for general everyday driving because of the compromises in the all-round characteristics which must be made for this type of vehicle."

-Also using the 426 Hemi racing engine was the limited production 1965 Plymouth Satellite 426 Hemi.
-In 1966, the racing version of the 426 Hemi was replaced by a detuned "Street Hemi" version, also with a size of 426 cu in and an official power rating of 425 bhp).
+Also using the 426 cuin Hemi racing engine was the limited production 1965 Plymouth Satellite.
+In 1966, the racing version of the 426 Hemi was replaced by a detuned "Street Hemi" version, also with a displacement of 426 cuin and an official power rating of 425 bhp).
 The 1966 Plymouth Satellite 426 Hemi could run a 13.8-second quarter-mile at 104 mph and had a base price of $3,850.